Angels Vs. Athletics Prediction, Odds, Pick

 The Los Angeles Angels take on the Oakland Athletics.
 Check out our MLB odds series for our Angels Athletics prediction and pick.

-Jose Suarez gets the ball for the Angels, while Cole Irvin goes to the rubber for the Athletics.
+Shohei Ohtani pitches for the Angels, while James Kaprielian makes the start for the Athletics.

-Jose Suarez has a 4.55 ERA, which makes him a relatively mediocre pitcher.
-Yet, in comparison with a lot of other pitchers with similar ERAs, one thing about Suarez stands out.
-He doesn’t go deep into games when the Angels entrust a start to him.
-Get this: Suarez has pitched more than five innings in only two of his starts this season.
-He has pitched six full innings only once.
-He began the year with a noticeable inability to get past 13 outs (4 1/3 innings).
-That tendency has largely remained in place this season.
-So, even if he gives up just one run in a start, if it’s based on 4 1/3 innings of work, the ERA and the overall value to the team are minimized.
-If Suarez goes 4 1/3 innings and allows two runs, that’s a mediocre outing.
-If he allows three or more runs in under five innings, that’s below average.
-The lack of innings makes the 4.55 ERA worse than it might seem.
+Shohei Ohtani has a 2.83 ERA.
+His most recent outing was against Oakland last week in Anaheim.
+He pitched 5 2/3 innings, allowing two earned runs against the A’s on Aug.
+3. He wasn’t dominant, but a pitching line like that should usually be good enough to win.
+Naturally, in this miserable, lost season for the Halos, it wasn’t.
+That’s because of the pitcher we are going to talk about next:

-Cole Irvin has a 3.04 ERA.
-He has been a very quiet, very good pitcher in 2022.
-Oakland lost nine straight games in which Irvin started, even though Irvin’s ERA in those nine games was in the neighborhood of 3.70.
-He had a few bad outings in that nine-game stretch, but most of his starts were very good.
-He simply could not get any run support.
-In July, Irvin delivered a 1.85 ERA.
-He was superb, and he delivered his best performances of the season.
-Last week against the Angels in Anaheim on Aug.
-2, he pitched six innings and allowed two earned runs.
-One should not expect Los Angeles to feast on Irvin for the rematch in Oakland.
+James Kaprielian has a 4.32 ERA, but he knows how to beat the Halos.
+He beat Ohtani on Aug.
+3, going 5 1/3 innings and allowing one run versus the Angels last week.

 Courtesy of FanDuel, here are the Angels-Athletics MLB odds.